Kaixiong-Zhou/kaixiong-zhou.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth-year Ph.D. student from the Department of Computer Science at Rice University, working with [Prof. Xia (Ben) Hu](https://cs.rice.edu/~xh37/index.html).
-Before that, I received Bachelor degree from Sun Yat-Sen University (SYSU) in 2015, and received Master degree from University of Science and Technology of China (USTC) in 2018, under supervision of [Prof. Chen Gong](http://staff.ustc.edu.cn/~cgong821/) and [Prof. Zhengyuan Xu](http://owc.ustc.edu.cn/2014/0818/c10523a116333/page.htm).
+I am a Postdoctoral Associate at Massachusetts Institute of Technology, working on drug discovery and synthetic biology with [Prof. James J. Collins](https://be.mit.edu/directory/james-j-collins).
+Before that, I received my Ph.D. degree in Computer Science from Rice University, 2023, under the supervision of [Prof. Xia (Ben) Hu](https://cs.rice.edu/~xh37/index.html).
+I received the Bachelor degree from
+Sun Yat-Sen University (SYSU) in 2015, and received the Master degree from University of Science and Technology of China (USTC) in 2018.
+# under supervision of [Prof. Chen Gong](http://staff.ustc.edu.cn/~cgong821/) and [Prof. Zhengyuan Xu](http://owc.ustc.edu.cn/2014/0818/c10523a116333/page.htm).

-My research interests lie in the broad area of large-scale graph data mining and machine learning, particularly in deep graph analysis, efficient graph representation learning, and the science applications in biochemical informatics and graph quantum computing.
+My research interests lie in the broad area of large-scale graph data mining and machine learning, particularly in deep graph analysis, efficient graph representation learning, and the science applications in bioinformatics and graph quantum computing.

-Email: Kaixiong.Zhou at rice.edu.
-Here is my [CV](https://github.com/Kaixiong-Zhou/kaixiong-zhou.github.io/blob/master/files/Kaixiong_CV.pdf)
+Email: kz34 at mit.edu,  kzhou22 at ncsu.edu.

 <p style="color:red;"> I will join the Department of Electrical and Computer Engineering at North Carolina State University as a tenure-track Assistant Professor in Fall 2024.
-Before that, I will be a Postdoctoral Researcher at Massachusetts Institute of Technology, working on drug discovery and synthetic biology with Prof. James J. Collins.
 </p>

 <p><i class="fas fa-envelope"></i> Prospective students: I am looking for self-motivated students.
 Please feel free to drop me an email kaixiong.zhou.001@gmail.com together with resume and transcripts if you are interested.